Glossary of Foreskin Restoration Terms

 -

-Soft; the completely non-erect resting state of the penis.
+The completely non-erect resting state of the penis (aka "soft").

 - Foreskin (prepuce)